mDuo13/fractal-of-insight/README.md

 - add new cards or per-season variants for archetype card lists
 - report more stats in a rolling window or seasonal basis
 - backfill old store champs
+- improve archetypes index page to have tabs per season or something
+- show money cards on archetype page